Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] `functions_install.sh`, `data_features.sh`: Add parametrization in generic_install to clone a repository instead of downloading and decompressing
 - [x] `functions_install.sh`: Parametrize Autofirma: In the generic install of a packageinstall add the possibility of having a compressed file that contains a deb instead of directly a deb..
 This
 - [x] `functions_install.sh`: Create another installationtype for cloning repositories.
+- [x] `functions_install`: put nice color to wget bar in download
+- [x] `functions_common.sh`, `table.md`: Remove spaces for help table
+- [x] `common_data.md`: (for the --help) In the master table, put the extensions .c, .h, etc in bold or put it in another field, so they are not between literal tildes.
+In that way, they are not recognized in the help.
+- [x] `install.sh`: Reload `bash` env at the end of install must not need to run bash command, instead use hash -r or similar strategy, also reload font cache
+- [x] `data_features.sh`: ttf-mscorefonts-installer autoaccept end user agreement or goes out (may `yes | apt install ttf...` work?) --> Added frontend non interactive needs to be tested

 ###### Axel